vWernay/lua/README.md

 Keep a persistent list of commands that have been run on the Lua interpreter.
 With the `LUA_HISTORY` environment variable used to declare the location history.

 ## Building
 The Lua core can be compiled as C or as C++ code.
-All functions required to integrate GLM into Lua are defined in [lglm_core.h](lglm_core.h), [lglm.hpp](lglm.hpp) provides the mechanism for aliasing the GLM structures across C/C++ boundaries, and the GLM/Lua integration is implemented in [lglm.cpp](lglm.cpp).
+All functions required to integrate GLM into Lua are defined in [lglm_core.h](lglm_core.h).
+The mechanism for aliasing the GLM structures across C/C++ boundaries is provided in [lglm.hpp](lglm.hpp).
+And the GLM/Lua integration is implemented in [lglm.cpp](lglm.cpp).

 As `lglm.cpp` must be compiled as C++, the preprocessor flag `LUA_C_LINKAGE` is used to synchronize the calling convention required to link it with the rest of Lua.
 Beware of language boundary issues!